-First District Health Unit (FDHU) has the ability to inspect residential & public buildings for
+First District Health Unit (FDHU) can perform visual/olfactory inspections of residential & public buildings for:

 Description of Air Quality contaminants: